ali-pouya/IMAGING-PIPELINE-SIM/README.md

 <br>

-> **Important**
+> **Note**
 > All PSFs are explicitly energy-normalized.
-> This ensures irradiance conservation after convolution.
+This ensures irradiance conservation after convolution.

----

 ## **2.3 Repository Architecture**